camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 :::caution

-Ensure to review the [instructions for specific version](#version-update-instructions) before staring the actual upgrade.
+Ensure to review the [instructions for a specific version](#version-update-instructions) before staring the actual upgrade.

 :::